 10. How Do Payments and Contracts Work?

-If you’ve made it all the way here, that’s a good sign, because it’s time to talk money.
+If you’ve made it all the way here, that’s a good sign.
+It’s now time to talk money.

-Make sure you’re clear about what a contract with this agency entails.
+Make sure you’re clear about what a contract entails.
 Is it a one-time fee and a month-to-month agreement?
 Is it a retainer that requires a set time commitment?
-Do you need to pay for a single month up front?
-Six months up front?
+Do you need to pay for a single month upfront?
+Six months upfront?
 How do you pay?

-If you get to the stage where you get a contract, review it carefully.
-Take it to your business’s lawyer and have them review it so that you can make sure that it works in your favor and isn’t just benefiting the agency.
-So many rogue agencies try to sneak in clauses that protect them and could actually hurt their clients, so it’s something to be careful of.
+If you get to the contract stage, review it carefully.
+Take it to your lawyer and have them review it.
+Make sure that it works in your favor and isn’t just benefiting the agency.
+So many rogue agencies try to sneak in clauses that protect them and hurt their clients, so be careful.

 11. Is There An Out Clause?

 Be clear on this, and make sure that you’re comfortable with whatever the company’s policy is.
-You don’t want to be stuck with an agency whose strategies aren’t working for you any longer than it takes you to make the realization.
+You don’t want to be stuck with an agency whose strategies aren’t working for you.

-Finding the right SEO agency will be imperative to your online success, and with so much traffic still being dictated by search engines like Google, you don’t want to put your ranking potential in the wrong hands.
-The first step when asking questions is to look for any glaring red flags that the so-called experts might be anything but, and the second step is to find out if those fully-qualified-and-legitimately-expert agencies are a good fit for your needs and your business.
+Finding the right SEO agency is imperative to your online success.
+With so much traffic still being dictated by search engines like Google, you don’t want to put your ranking potential in the wrong hands.
+Be wary of any glaring red flags and look for an agency that is the best fit for your business.